kmafeni04/nelt/README.md

 # nelt (NELua Templates)

-Nelt is a super simple templating language that compiles to nelua code
+Nelt is a super simple templating language with [jinja](https://github.com/pallets/jinja) inspired syntax that compiles to nelua code for you to run

 ## Quick Start